flowdock/api-docs/docs/Messages.md

 ### Parameters

 * `event` &ndash; Filter messages by event type.
 Leave blank to get all messages, which is also the default.
-Multiple event types can be specified by separating them by commas.
+Multiple event types can be specified by separating them with commas.

 * `limit` &ndash; Maximum number of messages